This article has been updated to reflect emerging trends for 2025.

 Households across the U.S. are increasingly installing central AC, and climate control solutions have become a core part of any building construction.
 Heating, ventilation, and air conditioning (HVAC) technicians are key to optimizing energy efficiency and maintaining systems for a comfortable atmosphere indoors.

-The BLS reports the HVAC job outlook will grow faster than average at 6%.
+The BLS reports the HVAC job outlook will grow much faster than average at 9%.
 This promising position will continue to be in-demand as HVAC systems evolve, inspiring property owners to upgrade for long-term cost savings.

 Are All Skilled Trades High in Demand?